 2017 Health and Fitness Book Selections…

-» tap a month to read more below… tap a title to read more on Amazon… «
+» tap a month to read more below… tap a title to read more, buy or browse on Amazon… «

 |– How to Heal Your Metabolism: Learn How the Right Foods, Sleep, … Exercise…||– The Metabolism Miracle Cookbook: Does a strong urge to fill up on carbs sabotage your weight-loss efforts?||– Introduction to Nutrition and Metabolism: Understanding the way in which nutrients are metabolised…|

 |– FITNESS CONFIDENTIAL: Adventures in the Weight-Loss Game||– Arthritis Care: Osteoarthritis Symptoms, Prevention, Treatment||– Yoga for Arthritis: The Complete Guide|

 |– Calisthenics for Beginners: Your Dream Body||– Calisthenics for Beginners: Shape Your Body|

 |– The Pantry Principle how to read the label and understand what’s really in your food by Mira Dessy, NE||– It Starts With Food Discover the Whole30 and Change Your Life in Unexpected Ways|

 -The Thin Woman’s Brain